pknell/cloud-formation-daily-test/blog.md

 resource.

 The "terraform apply" command also creates a terraform.tfstate file in the current directory.
-This file is used by Terraform to remember the identifiers of created resources, so that the can be updated or removed.
+This file is used by Terraform to remember the identifiers of created resources, so they can be updated or removed.

 You can now use the AWS console to view the resources that Terraform created:
 1. Go to CloudWatch, then Rules (under the Events sub-menu), and you'll see both the Start and Stop rules.